cesarevc/react-covid-tracker/README.md

 # COVID-19 TRACKER

-_This is a practice develping frontend covid-19 tracker using react_
+_This is a practice developing a frontend COVID-19 tracker using react_

 ![alt text](./src/assets/covid-tracker.gif)